trisulnsm/dinodoc/trisuldocs/docs/ug/cg/index.md

 ##### Historical analysis

 Use [retro analysis](/docs/ug/cg/retro) tools, long term traffic charts, monthly usage reports and other tools for historical analysis.
 Trisul does not summarize or roll up any old data.

 ### Data acquisition methods

 ##### Packet capture

-The default mode.
+Packet capture is the default mode.
 Trisul does all its analytics by directly capturing packets from the network.
 Learn how to [capture packets](/docs/ug/install/input_packets) for Trisul NSM.

 ##### Netflow

-Can also accept [Netflow](/docs/ug/netflow/netflow_setup) v5, v9, SFLOW, and IPFIX instead of packets.
-This is a powerful low-cost way to gain total visibility into your internal network traffic without a TAP and Probe rollout with packet capture techniques.
+Trisul also accept [Netflow](/docs/ug/netflow/netflow_setup) v5, v9, SFLOW, and IPFIX instead of packets.
+This is a powerful and low-cost way to gain total visibility into your internal network traffic without a TAP and Probe rollout with packet capture techniques.

 ### Task list